 Mostly, there are two ways employed for attacking RSA:

-- Node application - It is a software that lets your computer connect with the blockchain.
+Node application - It is software that lets your computer connect with the blockchain.
 Ex: Bitcoin uses the bitcoin wallet application to detect each mode on the network.

 If you have any additional questions for us, please mention them in the comment section below and we will get back to you at the earliest.